Harpo3/archsimian/README.md

 <b>Hardware and Software Requirements:</b>

-If you are running KDE and the Windows VirtualMachine (VM) together, you will need 8GB of RAM to run smoothly.
+If you are running KDE and the Windows VirtualMachine (VM) together, you will need 8GB of RAM to run smoothly (16GB is better!).
 Less might work with a lighter DE (but no guarantees).
 If you do not use a VM for Windows, then 4GB is enough.

 If you do use the VM, you need a CPU capable of running Windows 10 on an Oracle VirtualBox Virtual Machine (VM), meaning a 64-bit processor with hardware virtualization support enabled.
 See here for details: <html>https://forums.virtualbox.org/viewtopic.php?t=58072</html>